oracle/accelerated-data-science/ads/opctl/operator/lowcode/pii/README.md

 After the container is published to OCR, it can be used within Data Science jobs service.
 Check the `backend_job_container_config.yaml` config file.
 It should contain pre-populated infrastructure and runtime sections.
 The runtime section should contain an image property, something like `image: iad.ocir.io/<tenancy>/pii:v1`.
 More details about supported options can be found in the ADS Jobs documentation - [Run a Container](https://accelerated-data-science.readthedocs.io/en/latest/user_guide/jobs/run_container.html).

 Adjust the `pii.yaml` config with proper input/output folders.
-When the forecasting is run in the Data Science job, it will not have access to local folders.
+When the operator is run in the Data Science job, it will not have access to local folders.
 Therefore, input data and output folders should be placed in the Object Storage bucket.
 Open the `pii.yaml` and adjust the following fields:

 ```yaml
 input_data: